liayin/blog/_posts/2020-2-28-syg-panel-data-specifications.md

 ![Regional data](/images/region_data.jpg "Regional data")

-Here is how it is in the form of region by year dummies:
+Below is how it is in the form of region by year dummies. r20003 for Alabama equals to 1 because it is the year 2000 and Alabama is in the South.

 ![Region by Year Dummies](/images/region_year_dummies.jpg "Region by Year Dummies")